 According to Payscale, medical scribes earn an average base salary of $36,688 a year.* Generally, the more documentation they turn around, the more they make!

-Even though there is a projected decline for this role, there are expected to be over 9,000 openings annually for medical transcriptionists over the next decade.** That’s why employers are looking for well-trained, motivated medical scribes with enough knowledge and confidence to jump in with both feet.
+Even though there is a projected decline for this role, there are expected to be over 9,000 openings annually for medical transcriptionists over the next decade**.
+That’s why employers are looking for well-trained, motivated medical scribes with enough knowledge and confidence to jump in with both feet.